EngJana/ROS-AI-week-2-task-3/README.md

 ROS and AI week 2 samrt methods internship task 3: ROS1-ROS2 Bridge

-# ROS1-ROS2 Bridge Installation and Talker-Chatter Example
+# ROS1-ROS2 Bridge Installation and Talker-output Example
 setting up the ROS1-ROS2 bridge and run the talker-output example

 1.	source ROS noetic in one: